refinery-platform/django_docker_engine/README-VIS.md

 FF and Chrome have slightly different implementations of the HTML5 Fetch API in this regard.
 - **No WebSockets**: WebSockets are a step beyond HTTP, and won't work across plain HTTP proxies like we use.
+(Shiny apps use WebSockets by default, but when run inside Shiny Server they can be configured to fall back to HTTP.)
 - **No server state**: There are no provisions right now to preserve sessions or to make them available with restarts.
 Instead, try to update the query portion of the URL.